 Docker

-The Docker image file HighByte-Intelligence-Hub-X.X.X Docker (Build XXXX.X.X.X).tar includes the Intelligence Hub runtime and configuration components, and is built from the alpine linux image with OpenJDK 21.
-This section covers how to install and run the docker image.
+The Docker image file HighByte-Intelligence-Hub-X.X.X Docker (Build XXXX.X.X.X).tar includes the Intelligence Hub runtime and configuration components, and is built from an Ubuntu Linux-based Eclipse Temurin image (eclipse-temurin:25-jre-noble).
+This section covers how to install and run the Docker image.

 Install

-1. Run the following docker command to load the docker image:
+1. Run the following command to load the docker image:

 docker load -i "HighByte-Intelligence-Hub-X.X.X Docker (Build XXXX.X.X.X).tar"